rackerlabs/support-how-to/content/cloud-servers/migrating-an-application-based-on-backbonejs-nodejs-and-mongodb-from-amazon-web-services.md

 to Cloud Files, and from there transfer to the Cloud Server.

-To use Cloud Files, follow these preparatory steps (this example uses an existing container named "AppData"):
+To use Cloud Files, follow these preparatory steps (this example uses an existing container named AppData):

 1. Using SSH, connect to your EC2 instance.